elmgdad/laravel-web-terminal/CONTRIBUTING.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel Web Terminal, please send an email to hi@smartwf.ir.
+If you discover a security vulnerability within Laravel Web Terminal, please send an email to hi@synceratech.com.
 All security vulnerabilities will be promptly addressed.

 ## Development Setup